+Did you know?
 Between April 2021 and March 2022...

 The most common Prevent referrals are for Extreme Right-Wing Terrorism.
 Of those discussed at a Channel panel, 57% go on to be adopted as a Channel case.

-36% of all Prevent referrals were made by the education sector and 3% were made by friends and family of individuals 76% (4,848) of referrals were deemed not suitable for Channel consideration and exited the process prior to a Channel panel discussion; of which the majority were signposted to other support services (3,754; 77%) Individuals aged 15 and under made up 37% of all Prevent referrals that went on to receive channel support Indicators and Factors
+36% of all Prevent referrals were made by the education sector and 3% were made by friends and family of individuals.

+76% (4,848) of referrals were deemed not suitable for Channel consideration and exited the process prior to a Channel panel discussion; of which the majority were signposted to other support services (3,754; 77%)

+Individuals aged 15 and under made up 37% of all Prevent referrals that went on to receive channel support

+Indicators

-Warning Signs There is no single route to radicalisation.
+There is no single route to radicalisation.
 However, there are some behavioural traits that could indicate a child has been exposed to radicalising influences.
+For example:

+- · Beginning to isolate themselves from family and friends - Becoming increasingly argumentative - · Legitimising the use of violence to defend ideology or cause - Unwilling to engage with and becoming abusive towards individuals who are different - Embracing conspiracy theories - Feeling persecuted - · Changing friends and appearance and distancing themselves from old friends - Producing or sharing terrorist material offline or online - · Being secretive and reluctant to discuss their whereabouts - Being sympathetic to extremist ideologies and groups - Drawing and graffitiing extremist symbols and imagery

+The Online Space

+With the growth of the internet, social media, gaming platforms, and chat platforms, extremist individuals and groups have taken up this opportunity to radicalise and recruit others in the online space.

+It's important that you're aware of your child's online activity and digital footprint, and that you can support them in developing critical thinking skills that will allow them to build up their resilience to radicalisation and extremist content.

+Some possible indicators that a young person has been or is being radicalised online include:

+- Accessing extremist content online - Joining or trying to join an extremist group or organisation - Changing their online identity - · Being sympathetic to extremist ideologies and groups

-These are listed on the next slide.
-It is important to remember that this is not an exhaustive list of indicators of radicalisation and evidence of these behaviours may not necessarily indicate that a young person is being or has been radicalised.
+It is important to remember that the above is not an exhaustive list of indicators of radicalisation and evidence of these behaviours may not necessarily indicate that a young person is being or has been radicalised.
 If your child is displaying any of these behaviours and you believe it is a cause for concern you should try to discuss this with your child, or seek support from one of the avenues detailed at the end of this resource.

-Drawing and graffitiing extremist symbols and imagery Producing or sharing terrorist material offline or online Being sympathetic to extremist ideologies and groups Being secretive and reluctant to discuss their whereabouts Changing friends and appreaance, and distancing themselves from old friends Warning Signs Possible indicators that a young person has been or is being radicalised include....
-Beginning to isolate themselves from family and friends Refusing to listen to different points of view Unwilling to engage with and becoming abusive towards individuals who are different Embracing conspiracy theories Legitimising the use of violence to defend ideology or cause Becoming increasingly argumentative The Online Space With the growth of the internet, social media, gaming platforms, and chat platforms, extremist individuals and groups have taken up this opportunity to radicalise and recruit others in the online space.
-It's important that you're aware of your child's online activity and digital footprint, and that you can support them in developing critical thinking skills that will allow them to build up their resilience to radicalisation and extremist content.
-The next slide shows some possible indicators that a young person may have been or is being radicalised online.
-Warning Signs The Online Space Possible indicators that a young person has been or is being radicalised include...
-Accessing extremist content online Joining or trying to join an extremist group or organisation Changing their online identity Being sympathetic to extremist ideologies and groups Going Too Far?
+Going Too Far?

 Going Too Far? is an interactive classroom resource developed by the Department for Education and London Grid for Learning.

 The resource aims to help young people understand their online behaviour and the risks this may bring.

 You may find it useful to access the resource to help you promote critical thinking skills to your child so that they are able to challenge extremist narratives and consider the consequences of their online actions.
-Click or tap here to be taken to the Going Too Far? resource